-“Think of the startup community as high school: you’ve got your freshmen, sophomores, juniors, seniors, and then teachers and staff.
+- “Think of the startup community as high school: you’ve got your freshmen, sophomores, juniors, seniors, and then teachers and staff.
 When you first enter the community, whether as a founder or an employee, you’re a freshman.
 By all means, develop relationships with mentors and more senior, experienced people, but also foster relationships with people just one or two steps ahead of you.
 Ask them the ‘stupid’ questions and the things that seem silly or small; soon enough you’ll be the sophomore or junior pulling the newbies up the ladder with you.”

 - “It’s worthwhile to have mentors — you just have to find the right one, because the wrong mentor is a waste of time.
 How to get mentors?
 Say, ‘Hey, I have a big problem with X. You’re an expert.
 Can I please come pick your smart brain for 15 minutes?'”

-On Admitting to your Own Mistakes
+On Admitting your Own Mistakes

-“No startup is going to succeed without some degree of risk on the part of the founder.
+- “No startup is going to succeed without some degree of risk on the part of the founder.
 Ideally, you’ll have the personality to cope with and even thrive in an uncertain environment.
 If the stove is too hot for you, you’ll want to get out of the kitchen before the soup is ready.”

 And Some Bonus Advice!

-“Surround yourself with people who do have experience…hire the best people possible.
+- “Surround yourself with people who do have experience…hire the best people possible.
 Hire everybody who you think is smarter than you are in all of the areas that you know the least.”

 - "...[W]e slowly realized that if we put more time into making sure we attracted great people and then trusted them to experiment, remarkable, unexpected things can happen."

 - "I don't think it's necessary to be in the same office [as your team] every day.
 It's true that it's hard to build a company culture when you don't live in the same place, but there are also downsides to continually being side-by-side.
 You can be distracting to each other, and it's easier to lose the forest for the trees.
 Everything about a startup is hard.
 I don't think there's a right or wrong way to do anything.
 You'll find successful companies (and plenty of unsuccessful companies) with all types of makeup."

 - "The single most critical thing is to have a strong idea that can be articulated in one catchy and compelling soundbite that captures people's imaginations when they hear it and makes them want to know more."

 - “If your only goal in your business is to make money, don’t bother.
 Find something you can be passionate about and run with it.
 Find other people who are committed to the same cause or passion as you, and divide and conquer.”

 - "Don't be cocky.
 You don't know it all.
-Learn more, hear out others and make strong connections.
+Learn more, hear out others, and make strong connections.
 Always have a clear goals, from a personal and business standpoint.
 Also, have fun.
 Lots of it."

 Wherever you may be in your entrepreneurship journey, there’s someone who has been there before.
 Be open to the thoughts and advice of others who have been in your shoes!